What Is Hyperbaric Oxygen Therapy?

-The air that we breathe usually provides enough oxygen for both normal body metabolism and repair to tissue damage after injury or illness.
+The air that we breathe usually provides enough oxygen for both normal body metabolism and the repair of tissue damage after injury or illness.
 However, increasing the pressure surrounding a patient in a hyperbaric chamber and using 100% oxygen can allow a very significant increase in the amount of oxygen dissolved in the bloodstream.
 This is in addition to the oxygen carried by haemoglobin.
 Normally the amount carried dissolved in the plasma is about 0.3 ml per 100 ml of blood.
 At twice atmospheric pressure (2 ata) breathing 100% oxygen increases to 3 ml oxygen in 100ml of blood.
-The increased concentration means that the gradient for the transport of free oxygen from the blood into the tissues is increased 10 fold.
+The increased concentration means that the gradient for the transport of free oxygen from the blood into the tissues is increased 10-fold.

 When tissues have been damaged the capillaries within the tissues are also damaged which increases the distances for oxygen to diffuse.
 This can lead to a severe oxygen deficit in the tissues even when the amount of oxygen carried in the blood is normal.
 The object of using the increase in pressure and oxygen concentration is to raise tissue oxygen values towards normal to initiate normal cellular repair mechanisms.
 In fact, oxygen, like glucose and water is an essential substrate.

-How Does HBOT Lead to Tissue Recovery?
+How Does HBOT Lead To Tissue Recovery?

 Oxygen is dissolved in the blood and transported, in combination with haemoglobin in the red blood cells throughout the body.
 This dissolved oxygen passes into the tissues.
 Breathing high levels of oxygen under hyperbaric conditions causes greater uptake of oxygen by the bodily fluids and so more can reach areas where the circulation is diminished or blocked and therefore improve recovery.
 The extra oxygen has additional benefits as it greatly enhances the ability of white blood cells to kill bacteria.
-It also reduces swelling and allows new blood vessels to grow more rapidly into the affected areas.
+It also reduces swelling and allows new blood vessels to grow more rapidly in the affected areas.

-Severe tissue hypoxia (oxygen deprivation) has many adverse effects from abolishing normal cell activity as, for example, loss of consciousness to disabling white blood cell activity in infection.
+Severe tissue hypoxia (oxygen deprivation) has many adverse effects from abolishing normal cell activity, for example, loss of consciousness to disabling white blood cell activity in infection.
 Only the administration of oxygen can ‘treat’ hypoxia and the objective of the administration of oxygen is to establish tissue oxygen values compatible with the initiation of normal healing.

-How is HBOT Administered?
+How Is HBOT Administered?

 HBOT is a simple, non-invasive and painless treatment that most patients find comfortable and relaxing.
-You will be treated in a secure and comfortable purpose-built chamber with a trained operator present to operate the barochamber.
+You will be treated in a secure and comfortable purpose-built chamber with a trained operator present to operate the baro chamber.
 In certain circumstances, the attendant will accompany clients into the chamber.
 There has been no recorded case of a patient suffering either a heart attack or a stroke undergoing hyperbaric oxygen treatment, and oxygen under hyperbaric conditions can be used as a treatment for both conditions.

 On entering the chamber clients can use a chair or, alternatively, they may sit on the floor.
 It is recommended that you wear comfortable clothing and leave any jewellery or watches outside.
 No smoking materials, matches or lighters are allowed in the chamber.